Learning Zero-Shot Subject-Driven Video Generation Using 1% Compute: Method

-Fine-tuning with SDI-Gen data on pre-trained video model tends to erode temporal modeling, producing videos that are nearly static at test time, with little to no motion.
-To preserve motion, we introduce an image-to-video (I2V) objective on a small set of unpaired videos of $(T, V) \in \mathcal{D}_{\text{vid}}$.
+Fine-tuning a pretrained video model on SDI-Gen pairs alone often erodes temporal modeling and yields near-static generations at test time.
+To preserve motion, we introduce an image-to-video (I2V) objective on a small set of arbitrary videos $(P_{\text{vid}}, V)\in\mathcal{D}_{\text{vid}}$.
 For each video, we sample a reference frame index $i$ and set $I_{\text{ref}} = V_i$ as conditioning, while the full video $V$ serves as the reconstruction target.
 We encode

 and train MM-DiT for $X_{\text{vid}}$ conditioned on $(X_{\text{ref}}, C_T^{\text{vid}})$.
-We adopt I2V training scheme rather than T2V training since it matches the inference-time modality (reference image$\rightarrow$video) and decouples identity injection from motion dynamics.
+We adopt I2V fine-tuning (instead of pure T2V) since it matches the inference-time modality (reference image$\rightarrow$video) and isolates motion preservation from identity supervision.

-\textbf{Mitigating First-frame Copying.} Conditioning on the first frame of a video from unpaired videos can cause the model to simply copy it with minimal motion, since distinguishing subject with the background is required for SDV-Gen compared to I2V.
-Therefore, we apply two regularizers: (i) \emph{random frame selection}, instead of using the first frame of a given video, we sample $i$ randomly from $\{1,\dots,T\}$ rather than fixing to the first frame. (ii) \emph{image-token dropping}, instead of using the I2V fine-tuning scheme fully, we randomly drop image tokens from $X_{\text{ref}}$ with probability $p_{\text{drop}}$ to encourage the model to infer motion rather than copy.
-Please refer to supplement for the explanation on reduced static artifacts when applying regularizers.
+\textbf{Mitigating reference-frame copying.} Conditioning on a single frame can admit a degenerate solution that simply replicates the reference appearance across time with minimal motion.
+We propose to apply two simple regularizers to discourage this behavior: (i) \emph{random reference-frame sampling}, where $i$ is sampled uniformly over frames rather than fixed to the first frame; (ii) \emph{image-token dropout}, where we randomly drop a subset of tokens in $X_{\text{ref}}$ with probability $p_{\text{drop}}$, encouraging the model to rely on temporal priors instead of copying.
+We ablate these regularizers in the supplement.